jterrazz/awesome-42/README.md

 # Awesome 42

 > A collection of the best ressources for your 42 school journey.
+Please feel free to fork it / contribute to it.

 ### Index